touilleMan/ecs/README.rst

 .. -*- coding: utf-8; -*-
 ..
-UTF-8 is used for the em dash and the hair space.
+UTF-8 is used for the em dash, en dash, and the hair space.
 Check out <http://csswizardry.com/2010/01/the-three-types-of-dash/>

 ecs
 ===